gabrielzschmitz/gabrielzschmitz.github.io/content/posts/starting-a-new-project/post.md

 +++
-title = "Starting a new project" description = "A sneek peek at Axiom Nexus" date = "2025-04-01" tags = ['Mathematics', 'Golang', 'HTMX', 'PostgreSQL', 'Open Source',
+title = "Starting a New Project" description = "A sneek peek at Axiom Nexus" date = "2025-04-01" tags = ['Mathematics', 'Golang', 'HTMX', 'PostgreSQL', 'Open Source',